quanterall/HaskellMaterials/basics/01-values-and-functions.md

 import qualified System.Environment as Environment import Prelude

-usingSafeDivide :: IO ()
+usingSafeDivide :: String
 usingSafeDivide x divisor =
   -- Note how we use `case` here to deconstruct the result case safeDivide x divisor of
     DivideSuccess result ->
-      putStrLn $ "Your result was: " <> show result
+      -- `show` takes a "showable" value and turns it into a `String` -- `<>` here is a way to concatenate two strings together "Your result was: " <> show result DivisionByZero ->
-    DivisionByZero ->
-      putStrLn "You tried to divide by zero"
+      "You tried to divide by zero"

 data DivisionResult
   = DivideSuccess Float